AsterCoyote/cs305-mod5-asignment-fake-book/README.md

 Oh yeah, it's gonna change the world.
 But for real tho.
 Also read the epic story.

+## Lisence (idk I can't spell I program) Information
+This 'project' is licensed under the Unlicense, which is very similar to a Creative Commons 0 liscense.
+Here's a wikipedia article about it: [The Unlicense](https://en.wikipedia.org/wiki/Unlicense)

 ## Hypothetical Module
 A second chapter would be cool.